fabiohj7/kattisSolutions/README.md

 There are also some bash file that I created for testing.

-Until this update (November 21, 2023) I have only solved easy solution
+## Updates

+11/21/2023 Update 1: Solved only easy solution to this point.
+Trying to reach 1st place in CSU.

 ## Ranking